 The reason why algae needs to be eliminated is twofold, yes it is unsightly but perhaps more important, it has a detrimental effect on any pond life.

-There are many types of algae, including blanket weed, that turns a pond into something resembling pea soup.
-The core of the problem is that whatever the type, algae deoxygenates the water, hence the need to eradicate it.
+There are many types of algae including blanket weed that turns a pond into something resembling pea soup.
+This creates a problem as the algae de-oxygenates the water, hence the need to eradicate it.

-Too much sunlight is a major reason, particularly during the summer if the water is too shallow.
+Too much sunlight is a major reason, particularly during the summer and especially if the water is too shallow.

-The other most important factor is poor filtration that leads to high nutrient levels in the water.
-This can result from decaying matter, rain leaching garden fertilizer into the water or the detritus from too many fish.
+The other most important factor is high nutrient levels when poor filtration fails to deal with decaying matter, rain leaching garden fertilizer into the water or the detritus from too many fish.

 The water should be at least 2ft deep, ideally 4ft if you are keeping fish and ensure that the pond is not overstocked with fish.
 Avoid the water becoming stagnant by installing a water feature that will aerate the pond.